El Paso, Texas: Early years

 In Beyond the Mississippi (1867), Albert D. Richardson, traveling to California via coach, described El Paso as he found it in late 1859: The Texan town of El Paso had four hundred inhabitants, chiefly Mexicans.
-Its business men were Americans, but Spanish was the prevailing language.
-All the features were Mexican: low, flat adobe buildings, shading cottonwoods under which dusky, smoking women and swarthy children sold fruit, vegetables, and bread; habitual gambling universal, from the boys' game of pitching quartillas (three cent coins) to the great saloons where huge piles of silver dollars were staked at monte.
-In this little village, a hundred thousand dollars often changed hands in a single night through the potent agencies of monte and poker.
-There were only two or three American ladies; and most of the whites kept Mexican mistresses.
-All goods were brought on wagons from the Gulf of Mexico, and sold at an advance of three or four hundred per cent on Eastern prices.
+Its businessmen were Americans, but Spanish was the prevailing language.
+All the features were Mexican: low, flat adobe buildings, shading cottonwoods under which dusky, smoking women and swarthy children sold fruit, vegetables, and bread; habitual gambling universal, from the boys' game of pitching quartillas (three-cent coins) to the great saloons where huge piles of silver dollars were staked at monte.
+In this little village, a hundred thousand dollars often changed hands in a single night through the potent agencies of Monte and poker.
+There were only two or three American ladies, and most of the whites kept Mexican mistresses.
+All goods were brought on wagons from the Gulf of Mexico and sold at an advance of three or four hundred percent on Eastern prices.

-From hills overlooking the town, the eye takes in a charming picture—a far-stretching valley, enriched with orchards, vineyards and corn-fields, through which the river traces a shining pathway.
-Across it appear the flat roofs and cathedral towers of the old Mexican El Paso; still further, dim misty mountains melt into blue sky.
+From hills overlooking the town, the eye takes in a charming picture—a far-stretching valley, enriched with orchards, vineyards, and cornfields, through which the river traces a shining pathway.
+Across it appears the flat roofs and cathedral towers of the old Mexican El Paso; still further, dim misty mountains melt into the blue sky.

 During the Civil War, Confederate military forces were in the area until it was captured by the Union California Column in August 1862.
 It was then headquarters for the 5th Regiment California Volunteer Infantry from August 1863 until December 1864.

-After the Civil War's conclusion, the town's population began to grow as Texans continued to move into the villages and soon became the majority.
-El Paso itself, incorporated in 1873, encompassed the small area communities that had developed along the river.
+After the Civil War's conclusion, the town's population began to grow as white Texans continued to move into the villages and soon became the majority.
+El Paso itself, incorporated in 1873, encompassed the small area of communities that had developed along the river.
 In the 1870s, a population of 23 non-Hispanic Whites and 150 Hispanics was reported.
 With the arrival of the Southern Pacific, Texas and Pacific, and Atchison, Topeka and Santa Fe railroads in 1881, the population boomed to 10,000 by the 1890 census, with many Anglo-Americans, recent immigrants, old Hispanic settlers, and recent arrivals from Mexico.
 The location of El Paso and the arrival of these more wild newcomers caused the city to become a violent and wild boomtown known as the "Six-shooter Capital" because of its lawlessness.
-Indeed, prostitution and gambling flourished until World War I, when the Department of the Army pressured El Paso authorities to crack down on vice (thus "benefitting" vice in neighboring Ciudad Juárez).
+Indeed, prostitution and gambling flourished until World War I when the Department of the Army pressured El Paso authorities to crack down on vice (thus "benefitting" vice in neighboring Ciudad Juárez).
 With the suppression of the vice trade and in consideration of the city's geographic position, the city continued into developing as a premier manufacturing, transportation, and retail center of the U.S. Southwest.